arkalira/MQTT_Haproxy/README.md

 ## Redis-Cluster

-### 3 masters and 3 slaves
+### Nodes: 3 masters and 3 slaves

-- Minimum masters to start a redis-cluster: 3
+- Minimum master nodes to start a redis-cluster: 3
-- Failover: 1 master - 1 slave so the slots in the failed master will be in the slave and this slave will be promoted in case that his master enters in failed status.
+- Failover: 1 master - 1 slave so the slots in the failed master will be in the slave and this slave will be promoted automatically.

 ### Create your cluster